jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.28 Hillslopes

-Identifies the individual hillslopes draining to each link in a stream network..
+Identifies the individual hillslopes draining to each link in a stream network.

 *Parameters*: